hemanth090/ATS-Tracking-System/README.md

 ## Acknowledgments

-Special thanks to the open-source community and contributors who have helped improve this project.
+Special thanks to the Krish naik Sir who have helped improve this project.